All animal work is performed in accordance with the Animals (Scientific Procedures) Act 1986 (ASPA).

 Named Person Responsible for Compliance (NPRC) – The establishment certificate holder (representative of senior management).
 Ensures compliance with ASPA.

 Named Veterinary Surgeon (NVS) – A member of the Royal College of Veterinary Surgeons.
-The Institute employs a team of veterinary surgeons.
+The Institute employs a vet who fulfils the requirements of the NVS role and we have a long-standing relationship with a company providing additional veterinary support to ensure full cover at all times.

 Named Animal Care and Welfare Officer (NACWO) – responsible for over-seeing the day-to-day husbandry, care and welfare of animals held within the establishment.
 Each of the four managers within the bioscience areas hold this position